 Getting There:

-- By Bus: Overnight from Bangalore
+- By Bus: Overnight buses from Bangalore (6 hours via NH275)

 Photo by TheGamifiedTV from Getty Images